The SB council is a volunteering-based student council for the Sde Boker campus.

 How does the SB Council get its money?

-The SB Council has three sources of funding:
+The SB Council has two sources of funding:

-Albert Katz International School (AKIS): Every month the AKIS gives 10 NIS for each master’s and PhD student who is on scholarship.
-The amount therefore varies depending on the number of students, but on average it comes to about 7000-9000 NIS per semester.
+Albert Katz International School (AKIS): Every month the AKIS gives 10 NIS for each Master and PhD student and for every post-doc.
+The amount therefore varies depending on the number of students, but on average it comes to about 12,000 NIS per semester.
 While the amount is calculated on a per month basis, the actual deposit to our account occurs only twice per year.

 Cash: Sometimes the SB Council collects cash to subsidize events.